Tomasz Nawotka

-Tomasz Nawotka (born 14 February 1997) is a Polish professional footballer who plays for II liga club Sandecja Nowy Sącz.
+Tomasz Nawotka (born 14 February 1997) is a Polish professional footballer who plays as a full-back or winger for III liga club Świt Nowy Dwór Mazowiecki.

 Career

 In 2014, Nawotka joined Legia Warsaw's youth setup to play for their reserve team.

 On 11 January 2019, it was announced that Nawotka would join Zagłębie Sosnowiec on loan for the second time from Legia Warsaw.

 On 19 August 2020, he joined ŁKS Łódź on loan with an option to buy.